 - The self-timer only has 2, 5, 10, or 20 seconds available for customization.
 What if I wanted 8.5 seconds?
 What if I wanted 40 seconds, or 8.2 hours?

-- The file naming system is very limited.
+- The file naming system is limited.
 It allows only three characters, an underscore, and then the numbers 0001-9999.
-What if I wanted the file name to have an unlimited amount of characters at the beginning, and then the file number (say 12095356342 (as you can see, it can go past 9999 without being reset to 0001 or no reason)) and then another set of characters, and then the date (a custom variable)?
-Nope, sorry.
+What if I wanted the file name to have an unlimited amount of characters at the beginning (or end), and then the file number (for example 00005356342 (as you can see, it can go past 9999 without being reset to 0001 for no reason)) and then another set of characters, and then a custom variable or two, such as the date or camera serial/model number?
+Having such as system would mean every file would have a unique file name, so there would no duplicates at all in your entire library of 100,000+ images.

-- The Active folder function is limited.
+- The Active folder function (folder naming) is limited.
 Yet again, it only allows three numbers to be inserted into the folder name, and then a "D300S" is stuck at the end of the folder name.
-What if I wanted an unlimited amount of customizable numbers AND letters?
+What if I wanted an unlimited amount of customizable numbers AND letters, AND the ability to insert metadata variables (time, date, location, serial no., camera model, iso number, etc)?

 - There is no live histogram.